umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 ##Setup ApiController routes
-Next we need to defined a `ApiController` to expose a server-side route which our application will use to fetch the data.
+Next we need to define an `ApiController` to expose a server-side route which our application will use to fetch the data.

-For this, we will create a file at: `/App_Code/PersonApiController.cs` It must be in app_code since we want our app to compile it on start, alternatively, you can just add it to a normal .net project and compile into a dll as normal.
+For this, we will create a file at: `/App_Code/PersonApiController.cs`.
+It must be in `App_Code` since we want our app to compile it on start.
+Alternatively, you can just add it to a normal .NET project and compile it into a DLL as usual.

-In the PersonApiController.cs file, add:
+In the `PersonApiController.cs` file, add:

 	using System;
 	using System.Collections.Generic;